TheJacksonLaboratory/PDXintegrator/docs/modelcreation.rst

 Enumeration (**TODO** Need input: list of all the methods and whether any vocabulary exists?)

 9. **Engraftment rate**
 80%.
-Would be better to state “n of m” rather than a percentage? **TODO** Use percent or N of M?
+Would it be better to state “n of m” rather than a percentage? **TODO** Use percent or N of M?

 10. **Engraftment time**
 8 weeks